calculac0re/calculac0re.github.io/content/posts/htb-cdsa-from-zero-to-hero.md

 This is entirely up to you, and it will depend on how comfortable you are with the course content.
 I didn't have the luxury of doing so, but I was still able to complete the exam.
 As it is 7 days long, you may find it beneficial to do so.

-> How does CDSA stack up with other similar certifications or courses?
+> How does CDSA stack up with other similar hands-on certifications or courses?
 (BTL1, CCD, etc.)

 I have no knowledge of the content of these certifications or courses, so I cannot give an accurate answer.